sebspion/reqs/draft-selander-lake-reqs.md

 Application data may reveal privacy sensitive information.
 The application data must not violate the AKE security properties.
 The assumptions on the application data needs to be detailed by the specification.

+## Extensibility

+It is desirable that the AKE supports some kind of extensibility, in particular,  the ability to later include new AKE modes such as PAKE support.
+Note that by supporting COSE, the AKE can already support new algorithms, new certificate formats, ways to identify credentials, etc.

+Since the main objective with this work is to create a simple yet secure AKE, care needs to be taken to avoid feature creep and extensions working against this.

 # Requirements Summary